- 16-24 year old Scots believe university is a worthy option, regardless of cost

-- Just 15% of 18-24 year olds believe that apprenticeships can offer good career prospects
+- Only a sixth (17%) of 16-24 year olds believe that apprenticeships offer good career prospects

-More than half of young Scots believe that higher education is a good idea, despite the costs, according to Bank of Scotland’s latest How Scotland Lives research.
+More than half of young Scots believe that higher education is a good option, despite the costs, according to Bank of Scotland’s latest How Scotland Lives research.

-With Scots up and down the country receiving their exam results this week, the study identified that more than half (61%) of 18-24 year olds still believe that university is the best option for career prospects despite the costs.
-In comparison, just 4% of 18-24 year olds believe that university is not financially viable.
+With Scots up and down the country waiting to receive their exam results, the study identified that more than half (56%) of 16-24 year olds still believe that university is the best option for career prospects, despite the costs they might face.
+Conversely, less than one in ten (8%) 16-24 year olds believe that university is no longer financially viable.

 “We understand the challenges young people, and students in particular, can face when managing their finances.
-To help with this, we have recently launched our 2017 Student Account which helps students’ to manage their finances with our five star mobile app and our new range of text alerts, ensuring they can feel confident with their account as they adjust to university life.”
+To help with this, we have recently launched our 2016 Student Account which helps students’ money go further, and ensures they can feel confident with their account as they adjust to university life.”